MA Degree Requirements and Timeline

 Students are given a grade of “S” or “satisfactory” after having completed English 597.
 If the project is not complete, they are given a grade of “DFR” or “deferred” the student must complete work to receive the satisfactory grade and their degree.

 Students who are on track with their project and intend to graduate need to file online with the Graduate College.
+The deadline is typically at the end of the third week of classes for the term of graduation.

 Gender and Women’s Studies